 “Strive thereafter, to renounce the whole world and the whole matter therein, that ye may receive the mysteries of the Light before the number of the perfect souls is completed*, in order that they may not stop you before the gates of Light and lead you away into the outer darkness.”

 * My cellular memory tells me the number of perfect souls required is 360.
-If you define a perfect soul as someone with a Level of Consciousness +700, there are currently 20 alive today.
+If you define a perfect soul as someone with a Level of Truth +700, there are currently 20 alive today.

 Mary Magdalene asks questions about the ‘outer darkness’ and ‘regions of chastisement’.
 The Saviour answers:- “The outer darkness is a great dragon, whose tail is in its mouth, outside the whole world and surrounding the whole world.
 And there are many regions of chastisement within it.
 There are twelve mighty chastisement-dungeons and a ruler is in every dungeon and the face of the rulers is different one from another.”